outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - dont trust people on life-or-death matters, and dont ask people to trust you on life-or-death matters

             - criticism
+              - look for people's attempts to solve problems rather than listing every mistake when criticizing
               - dont criticize in a way that cannot be recovered from if avoidable
               - criticize by removing their identity from the criticism (saying 'this person I know does this thing that bothers me' instead of criticizing them if they dont know you know they did that)
               - criticize behaviors/concepts/priorities rather than individuals